nicorithner/chinese-menu-generator-be/README.md

 ### Extension Goals for Future Iterations

-- A User can create a menu indicating preferred ingredients
+- An user can create a menu indicating preferred ingredients
 - An user can create a menu based on a selection of preferred ingredients
 - An user can update a menu's recipes individually without generating all recipes
 - Implement User authentication